Capitol Records Nashville

-Capitol Records Nashville is a major United States-based record label located in Nashville, Tennessee operating as part of the Universal Music Group Nashville.
-From 1991 to 1995, Capitol Nashville was known as Liberty Records, before returning to the Capitol Nashville name in 1995.
+Capitol Records Nashville is a major United States–based record label located in Nashville, Tennessee, operating as part of the Music Corporation of America.
+Its origins go back to 1950 when Capitol Records established its country music office there.
+From 1991 to 1995, Capitol Nashville was known as Liberty Records.
 While under the Liberty name, the label operated short-lived sister label Patriot Records from 1994 to 1995.
 In 1999, EMI launched Virgin Records Nashville but by 2001, Capitol absorbed the short-lived label.
 In 2010, the label launched sister label EMI Nashville.
 On March 23, 2011, Alan Jackson signed with Capitol's EMI Nashville division in conjunction with his own ACR Records label.

 Capitol Nashville was also home to several successful comedy artists.